omznc/discord-fit-bot/README.md

 ---
 Below here are all the custom modules the bot is using.

 They can be easily `/cogs enable`-d and `/cogs disable`-d, among other things.
+You can manually disable a cog from loading by either removing it from data/cogs, or renaming it so it doesn't end on .py (I use .disabled so the `/cogs` commands work with it)

 | Cog 	| Description 	|
 |---	|---	|